PSNI ‘appeared to ignore rules’ in strip searches of children, review finds

 PSNI Assistant Chief Constable Alan Todd said the force welcomes the report.

-“We take our statutory obligation to ensure the safety of those in police custody extremely seriously – even more so when it is a young person.
+“What we’re missing, and in fairness to our staff what we need to do to support them better, is to be able to be fully accountable and transparent around our decision making process.”

-“In January this year we made changes to the guidance for our custody staff and, while there has been improvement in the process, we recognise there is still work to do.”
+Mr Todd said the PSNI would work to improve in this area.

-He added: “We will continue to work closely with the Policing Board to further improve our performance in this crucial area and will review our internal guidance in line with the recommendations made in this report.
+“We will continue to work closely with the Policing Board to further improve our performance in this crucial area and will review our internal guidance in line with the recommendations made in this report,” he said.

 “We will continue to closely monitor this situation with the safety of children and young persons in our care at the forefront of all our decisions.”